SkynetLabs/skynet-docs/source/v2/includes/_registry.md

 Field | Type | Description
 ----- | ---- | -----------
-`privateKey` | `Buffer` or `Uint8Array` | User's private key.
+`privateKey` | `string` | User's private key as a hex-encoded string.
 Can be generated with the `genKeyPairFromSeed` function or with PKI in the node-forge library on NPM.
 Should be kept secret.
 `entry` | `RegistryEntry` | The registry entry to set.
 See below.

 ### `RegistryEntry`